piratefsh/piratefsh.github.io/_posts/2016-11-26-scented-memories.markdown

 ---

-[^5]: 2023/01 update: I am now aware that this is an ageist term in the perfume community, but am leaving it in as this was written by a past me as a reminder that there is always room to learn and improve.
+[^5]: 2023/01 update: I am now aware that this is an ageist term in the perfume community, but am leaving it in as this was written by a past -- a reminder that there is always room to learn and improve.